 Please note the traffic flow, particularly the one exit through the sealed carpark.
-We also encourage parent's and caregivers to turn left as they move onto Aidanfield Drive and use the roundabout, rather that causing congestion waiting for a right-hand turn.
+We also encourage parents and caregivers to turn left as they move onto Aidanfield Drive and use the roundabout, rather that causing congestion waiting for a right-hand turn.

-The use of an appropriate child restraint (or booster seat) until your child reaches 148 cm tall or is 11 years old is required by law in NZ.
+The use of an appropriate child restraint (or booster seat) until they are at least 7 years old is required by law in NZ.
 A child aged seven or over, but under the age of 15, may be seated in the front seat of a vehicle without an approved suitable child restraint if there is no back seat, or the back seat is already full of other children under 15 years old.
 The child must be restrained using the available safety belt.
 Under seven years olds must be in the back seat with an approved suitable child restraint.
+Parents are encouraged to refer to the Plunket website for details about the legal and safety aspects of car seats.